There's a Ruined AMC Dealership That's Actually Still Open in North Carolina

 Collier Motors enjoyed a surge of attention in the spring of 2015, when two History Channel shows aired episodes focusing on the still AMC-loyal dealer, which was still selling cars and parts despite the state of its stock.
 Since then, Collier Motors has largely faded back into obscurity, and in early 2018, its founder passed away, reportedly leaving behind over 100 unsold vehicles.

 But the Collier dynasty doesn't end there.
-Though Collier AMC's website hasn't been updated since 2015, and its social media since 2018, a skeleton crew consisting of Collier's sons Robbie and Ryan keep the business running, with a Facebook review dated May 1 proving sales are ongoing.
+Though Collier AMC's website hasn't been updated since 2015, and its social media since 2018, a skeleton crew run by Collier's son Robbie keep the business running, with a Facebook review dated May 1 proving sales are ongoing.
 Indeed, when we pinged the dealer's listed number asking for Collier Motors, they responded promptly.

 So yes, American Motors Corporation's last dealer is still technically open for business—as open as an overgrown lot stocked with rusting AMCs can be during a pandemic, anyway.